slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - 100% time -> 100% results | 20% time -> 80%results | So: 100% on one thing = 80% on 5 things!
 -->

-> *'Don’t be the best.
-Be the only.' -- Kevin Kelly*
+> *"Don’t be the best.
+Be the only."
+-- Kevin Kelly*

 Nobody can compete with you on being you.
 Most of life is a search for who and what needs you the most.
 Be unique.

-> *'The interesting jobs are the ones that you make up.' -- Chris Young*
+> *"The interesting jobs are the ones that you make up."
+-- Chris Young*

-> *'If the work doesn't require creativity, delegate it, automate it or leave it.' -- Naval Ravikant*
+> *"If the work doesn't require creativity, delegate it, automate it or leave it."
+-- Naval Ravikant*

 ### How to advance career?